mattermost/mattermost-load-test-ng/docs/faq.md

 ```

 #### Note
-For terraform deployments, this value is hard coded as 65535 in the `systemd` file for the loadtest api.
+For terraform deployments, this value is hard coded in the `systemd` file for the loadtest api.
 If you need to change the value, you'll have to change the `LimitNOFILE` value in `/lib/systemd/system/ltapi.service` file to a higher value.

 1. ssh into your loadtest agents.
 You can see the agents available by running `go run ./cmd/ltctl ssh`.
 2. Modify the `/lib/systemd/system/ltapi.service` file with the new value.